MarkusAureus/audio-x-tracktor-apk/README.md

 ⚠️ Important Notice

-Audio X-tracktor is designed for downloading content you have permission to save.
+Audio X-tracktor is designed for downloading audio content you have permission to save.
 Always respect copyright laws and platform terms of service.
 Use responsibly for educational purposes, personal use, and content you own or have explicit permission to download.

 Thank you for trying out the app!
 Created with love.